Luks3110/mrms-radar-viz/README.md

 Returns a transparent PNG overlay with radar data.

-## Configuration
+## Additional Configuration

 ### API Proxy

-The Vite config includes a proxy for API requests.
-In development, requests to `/api/*` are automatically proxied to `http://localhost:8000/api/*`.
+The Vite config includes a proxy for API requests configured via the `VITE_BACKEND_URL` environment variable.
+In development, requests to `/api/*` are automatically proxied to the backend URL specified in your `.env` file.

+For production, you can either:
-For production, you'll need to configure your web server to proxy these requests or set the `API_BASE_URL` in `src/hooks/useRadarOverlay.ts`.
+1. Configure your web server to proxy `/api` requests to the backend
+2. Set `VITE_API_BASE_URL` to the full backend URL in your `.env` file

 ### Map Settings